hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 ===========================

 Use the same terminal window as the previous step.
-From this point on, this procedure refers to this window as the "validator terminal window".
-In the following examples, the prompt ``user@validator$`` shows the commands that must run in this window.

 #.
 Start a validator that listens locally on the default ports.